Professor Donna Heddle MA (Hons), PhD, FHEA, FSA Scot, FRSA

 - Times Higher Education Supplement Award for Most Imaginative Use of Distance Learning (2005)

-Prof Heddle’s main research interests are the creation of new paradigms in Scottish and Northern isles studies, small island studies, Scottish language and literature in a European context, and Scottish cultural history.
-She is the author of a number of publications in these areas and is currently leading several national and international research and cultural tourism projects involving the North Atlantic rim.
-She is at present working on Scots-Nordic balladic synergies; the underpinning philosophy of Northern Studies; the Huguenot influence of Du Bartas on the poetry of the Scots Court under James VI; and geophysical and metaphysical correlations in historical depictions of Orkney.
+Prof. Heddle’s main research interests are the creation of new paradigms in Scottish and Northern isles studies, small island studies, Scottish language and literature in a European context, and Scottish cultural history.
+She is the author of a number of publications in these areas and is currently leading several national and international research and cultural tourism projects involving the North Atlantic rim and the South Pacific.
+She is at present working on Scots-Nordic balladic synergies; the underpinning philosophy of Northern Studies; the Huguenot influence of Du Bartas on the poetry of the Scots Court under James VI; aspects of cultural tourism, and geophysical and metaphysical correlations in historical depictions of Orkney.
 She is also working on a history of Highlands and Islands literature.
-She is particularly passionate about locative research – in the communities, by the communities, for the communities.
+She is particularly passionate about locative research - in the communities, by the communities, for the communities.

-Prof Heddle is Programme Leader for the CertHE Tourist Guiding (North Highlands).
+Prof Heddle is Programme Leader for MLitt Scottish Heritage.